 Because Illness Anxiety Disorder is a new, rethought version of an older disorder, so prevalence rates are not well defined.
 Most studies put the percentage of people with this disorder under 10%, with no difference between men and women.

-Some people with Illness Anxiety Disorder experienced a serious illness in childhood, but plenty of people get sick as kids and do not end up with this disorder.
+Some people with Illness Anxiety Disorder experienced a serious illness in childhood.
+However, plenty of people get sick as kids and do not end up with this disorder.
 Parental attitudes towards the illness play a role in how children process these experiences.
 Children can internalize parental anxiety and excess focus on symptoms, but no major studies have confirmed this.

 Roughly two out of three people with Illness Anxiety Disorder have at least one other mental disorder.
 Depression and anxiety disorders like Panic Disorder and Obsessive Compulsive Disorder are the most common culprits.
 Medical conditions that affect multiple areas of the body, such as hormonal or neuromuscular issues, can also mimic the diverse symptoms that concern people with Illness Anxiety Disorder.
 These serious possibilities should not be brushed off lightly and need a proper medical work-up.